What Are Your Rights When There is a USCIS Site Visit for an H-1B?

 FDNS visits can be time consuming and are typically designed to be stressful.
 It is worth understanding your rights and how to use them.
 As an H-1B employee or an H-1B petitioner, your time is too valuable to waste on FDNS fishing expeditions, nor does participation provide much value and can tend to be harmful to you or your company.
 If you receive an FDNS site visit, contact a qualified employment-based immigration attorney to discuss your options.

-Reddy & Neumann has been serving the business community for over 20 years and is Houston’s largest immigration law firm focused solely on US.
+Reddy & Neumann, P.C has been serving the business community for over 20 years and is Houston’s largest immigration law firm focused solely on US.
 Employment-based immigration.
 We work with both employers and their employees, helping them navigate the immigration process quickly and cost-effectively.

 By: Steven Brown